7 Rules for Effective Stand-Up Meetings

 In today’s drive to have the perfect company culture, meetings can fall under serious scrutiny.
 Surveys have repeatedly found that workers prefer fewer meetings, but doing business means getting together at least occasionally.

 As a more casual alternative to traditional get-togethers, many startups are switching to stand-up meetings, which sets a completely different tone than seated gatherings.
-While “stand-ups” are a favorite among agile development teams, they’re gaining popularity among all types of teams that need a good way to share progress, remove roadblocks, and stay aligned.
+While “stand-ups” are a favorite among agile development teams, they’re also gaining popularity among all types of teams that need an efficient way to share progress, remove roadblocks, and stay aligned.

 1. Only meet when necessary